 Any landlord who lets a bat infestation continue is courting a VERY costly lawsuit.
 Bats, including their guano, carry RABIES-do not touch or disturb any droppings you see.

 To get rid of the bats you have to close off the entrances the bats use to enter the house.
 Once you have located the openings you can use wood or metal screen to cover the openings.
-This is a job for your landlord.
-If he is not receptive to the idea or drags his feet visit your town hall and ask them for some help.
-Dryer sheets are useless.
-Save your money.

 Is it true that Xmas lights and decorations keep bats away from your home?
 I have a bat house already, but they keep coming in my house.
 I know they keep bugs away, but I'm scared of them.
 I just put a Xmas tree on my porch is this just a myth?
 Help!
 Please.